 This is my smaller version.
 If you are making it for more people figure 4 to 5 cheese sticks per person and adjust the flour, egg and Panko accordingly.
 For the 16 I made I used only one egg and about 1/8 of a cup of milk.
 The recipe is easily doubled.

-Don’t substitute regular breadcrumbs for the Panko.
-The Panko gives them a nice crunch and texture.
+Don’t substitute regular breadcrumbs for the panko.
+The panko gives them a nice crunch and texture.
+I have made these cheese sticks with both the Italian seasoned and plain panko breadcrumbs.

 This recipe is definitely a keeper and will certainly be made again and again.
 A perfect snack for movie night, game night or a lazy Sunday afternoon.
-It was a big hit with the boys and I can see myself making loads of these when they are teenagers and have friends over.
-It’s really that easy.
+Mozzarella sticks were a big hit with the family.

 Adapted from: The Pioneer Woman Cooks - Food From My Frontier